 Lake-friendly Landscaping

 What you do on your property can have a big impact on water quality.
-A lack of shoreline vegetation increases stormwater runoff and can lead to:

 • Soil erosion resulting in sedimentation which reduces water clarity.